 In How Writing Works, you learned that a genre is a type of text that shares a common purpose and structure as well as common linguistic features.
 You probably learned that genre and purpose work hand-in-hand to communicate your message: readers expect to see these features when they encounter a given genre, and if the features are not in place, the purpose of the text is unclear.
 You are probably aware that discourse communities usually rely on certain genres in order to achieve the community’s goals.
 You may have written a genre analysis to demonstrate your academic knowledge of this important aspect of textual production.
 In doing that assignment (and many others in your first-year writing courses), you worked within the conventional genre typically called the academic paper.
 You wrote a thesis and topic sentences, provided textual evidence, and maintained an objective, studied tone—because that is the expectation of an academic discourse community.

-Introduction to Professional and Public Writing covers what you should consider when writing in genres beyond the academic paper—producing those types of texts suitable to a wide range of professional and public discourse communities.
+Thinking Rhetorically: Writing for Professional and Public Audiences covers what you should consider when writing in genres beyond the academic paper—producing those types of texts suitable to a wide range of professional and public discourse communities.
 This chapter provides an explanation of what genre means and how a genre can serve various rhetorical functions.

 The chapters in this section offer new perspectives on what it means to work within a genre.